 An invited session proposal includes a session title, general description of the session, list of participants, and tentative talk titles.

-The theme for JSM 2021 is “Statistics, Data, and the Stories They Tell.”
+The theme for JSM 2022 is “Statistics: A Foundation for Innovation.”
 To have the best chance of receiving an invited session slot, you need to do the following:

 - Have solid new work in an important field